Digital Policy Hub

 Digital Policy Hub Master's Fellow

-Frederick (Fred) Okello is a master’s student at the Balsillie School of International Affairs.
-At the Digital Policy Hub, his research will focus on technology for development (T4D) as a tool for reducing poverty, and digital and energy inequality in Sub-Saharan Africa.
+Frederick (Fred) Okello is a master’s student at the Balsillie School of International Affairs and a former Digital Policy Hub fellow.
+His research focused on "Technology for Development" as a tool for reducing poverty, digital and energy inequality in Sub-Saharan Africa.
 His research assesses T4D as a platform for the region’s digital innovation, investment and policy development, and aims to identify digital technology innovations and policies that can improve private investor regulation, market competitiveness, as well as provision of financial assistance to disadvantaged customers in Sub-Saharan Africa’s digital economy.

 • Ambika UNDP headshot square